Bill Dolan Interview Part 1

 CA: Yes, and I don’t like that.

 BD: I’m not a fan of evangelicals either.
-But I find a lot of comfort and piece of mind when he articulates things that me and my generation have been exposed to through punk rock music.
+But I find a lot of comfort and peace of mind when he articulates things that me and my generation have been exposed to through punk rock music.
 Those [guys] were pioneers in terms of political—I mean, the Dead Kennedys, they were talking about corrupt government, wars waged against citizens of this country.
 I mean, it’s an issue—I can’t articulate it as well as Alex Jones can.
 He’s so informed on what the fuck the workings are of this country and what’s going.
 That’s why I listen to him.

 CA: So, Bill, what is the key point of that message you want to discuss, for instance, you said the Dead Kennedys.